 - Wrinkles: Ever wondered why people affected by diabetes look older?
 Glycation.
 That’s a fancy way of saying that sugar hardens and cross-links collagen and elastin, the proteins that keep your skin firm and elastic.
 When they’re damaged, skin sags and wrinkles appear.

-- Inflammation: Too much sugar causes inflammation, which leads to wrinkles, dark spots and irritations.
+- Inflammation: Too much sugar causes inflammation, the root cause of pretty much every disease and skin woe, including wrinkles, dark spots and irritations.

 Again, I’m not saying to cut sugar out of your diet completely.
 If you can do it, kudos to you.
 For most people (myself included), deprivation only leads to sugar binging a few weeks later.
 Ahem…

 There’s a better way.
 The Low Glycemic Diet is a simple diet with only one rule: eat more foods low in sugar and fewer foods high in sugar.

 By the way, don’t let the word diet put you off.
 The Low Glycemic Diet is more of a way of eating than a diet.
 It doesn’t ban any foods.
 It just encourages you to eat more of the foods that nourish your body and less of those that make you age faster.